pzhaojohnson/RNA2Drawer/README.md

 ## Noncanonical Base Pairs

-Noncanonical base pairs can be added in `Annotate` -> `Add a Noncanonical Base Pair`.
-This will allow you to specify two positions to pair regardless of their the types of bases they are, if the secondary structure is not invalidated by their pairing.
-The noncanonical base pair is then treated like any other base pair in the structure.
-The color of noncanonical base pairs is determined in the General Drawing Styles described above.
+In `Annotate` -> `Add a Noncanonical Base Pair`, you can specify two positions to pair, regardless of canonical pairing rules.
+This will form the pair so long as it does not invalidate the secondary structure.
+The noncanonical base pair is treated like any other base pair in the secondary structure.
+The color of noncanonical base pair bonds is determined in the `Noncanonical Bonc Color` parameter in [General Styles](#general-styles).

 RNA2Drawer does not support decorations to indicate specific types of noncanonical base pairs, rather these decorations are left to the user to draw in exported PowerPoint and SVG files.

 ## Tertiary Interactions